British T-class submarine: Mediterranean

 The British submarine campaign in the Mediterranean was primarily targeted at Axis convoys from Italy to North Africa supplying the Italian army and German Afrika Korps fighting the British Commonwealth forces in North Africa.
-Axis air power made it extremely hazardous to use surface warships in this role, and until the Allies were able to establish air superiority over Malta the burden of the anti-shipping campaign would fall on the submarines based in the Mediterranean.
-British submarines did not operate surfaced during the day in the Mediterranean as it was far too hazardous thanks to Axis air power, surfacing to recharge only at night.
+Axis air power made it extremely hazardous to use surface warships in this role, and until the Allies were able to establish air superiority over Malta the burden of the anti-shipping campaign fell on the submarines based in the Mediterranean.
+British submarines did not operate surfaced during the day in the Mediterranean as it was far too hazardous due to Axis air power, surfacing to recharge only at night.
 By contrast, Axis submarines tended to operate surfaced in broad daylight, a habit described by British submariners as 'truly reprehensible'.
 T-class submarines thus proved especially successful against Axis submarines in the theatre, accounting for five Italian submarines for no losses to British submarines.

 Thirteen T-class submarines were lost during the Mediterranean campaign, including all but two of the Group Two boats.
 Over half of these (seven) were lost to Axis minefields.
-In return, they played a crucial role in denying supplies to the Axis forces in North Africa, which ultimately led to Allied victory in that theatre.
+However, they played a crucial role in denying supplies to the Axis forces in North Africa, which helped Allied victory in that theatre.
 For example, Turbulent accounted for over 90,000 tons of Axis shipping.

 Four Victoria Crosses (VCs) were awarded to T-class submarine crews during the Mediterranean campaign.
 One, awarded to J. W. Linton, captain of Turbulent, was unusual in that it was awarded for sustained effort and not for outstanding bravery in a single action.
 The other two were awarded to two crew members of Thrasher, T. W. Gould and P. S. W. Roberts, who removed two unexploded anti-submarine bombs stuck in the submarine's gun casing.
 Thrasher remains the only British submarine in history to have had more than one VC recipient among her crew.
 The last VC was awarded to A. Miers, captain of Torbay, for a daring raid penetrating into Corfu harbour.

 Far East and Indian Ocean

-Despite the class being built with operations against the Japanese in mind not a single T class (or any operational British submarine) was left in the theater at the time of the Japanese attack. and were ordered to the area with haste but arrived just in time for Singapore to fall.
+Despite the class being built with operations against the Japanese in mind, there were no operational British submarines of any class in the theatre at the time of the Japanese attack. and were ordered to the area with haste, but arrived just in time for Singapore to fall.
 Following the allied retreat they were based in Ceylon with the surviving Dutch submarines.
 They were sortied to intercept the expected Japanese route for the Indian Ocean Raid, and Truant did sink two Imperial Japanese Army transports, but the Kido Butai did not pass that way.